dvskhamele/Reactive-Resume/README.md

 ## Description

-Reactive Resume is a free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.
+Signimus Resume Creator is a free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.
 With zero user tracking or advertising, your privacy is a top priority.
 The platform is extremely user-friendly and can be self-hosted in less than 30 seconds if you wish to own your data completely.

 It's available in multiple languages and comes packed with features such as real-time editing, dozens of templates, drag-and-drop customisation, and integration with OpenAI for enhancing your writing.

 You can share a personalised link of your resume to potential employers, track its views or downloads, and customise your page layout by dragging-and-dropping sections.
 The platform also supports various font options and provides dozens of templates to choose from.
 And yes, there's even a dark mode for a more comfortable viewing experience.

-Start creating your standout resume with Reactive Resume today!
+Start creating your standout resume with Signimus Resume Creator today!

 ## Templates